Services

 Processing and Agreement

-• Your application will be internally assessed on Impact, Artistic, Feasibility, and Respectful and ethical cultural and artistic practices (RECAP)
+• Your application will be internally assessed on the following weighted criteria: Impact, Artistic, Feasibility, and Respectful and ethical cultural and artistic practices (RECAP)

-• To be considered for a grant, your application must receive a minimum score in each category
+• To be considered, your application must receive a minimum score in each category

 • Notification of results is usually within 4 months of the application deadline